gmusicproxy/gmusicproxy/README.md

 - `--daemon`: daemonize the program

 ### Config file
 All the command-line options can be specified in a configuration file.
-A configuration with the strictly required options could look like this:
+An example of configuration with the strictly required options could look like this:

   ```
   email = my.email@gmail.com